Learning and Teaching Matters

 This programme, run by the Careers Service, can pair students with an industry mentor to help the former with their career planning.
 Mentors are located all over the world and are from every industry sector.
 They are able to draw on a wealth of experience to advise students on how best to prepare for a career in their line of work and what to expect.
 Read more about our Career Mentoring Programme.

 The Careers Service organises 11 careers fairs/insight events, more than any other Scottish university.
 These provide students with opportunity to meet with recruiters and find out about the careers they have on offer.
 As well as running a programme of talks in every academic programme the Careers Service also runs a series of interactive workshops centrally for all students covering various jobhunting skills such as CVs, LinkedIn, psychometric tests.
-To see what's on offer, check out our Careers events.
+To see what's on offer, check out our Careers fair page.

 As a student of Heriot-Watt University, you are part of our global community.
 You will meet new people, discover new interests, develop your life skills and enhance your employability and career prospects.